sportvis/workshop-web/src/cfp.html.md

-All registered attendees of VisWeek are encouraged to attend the workshop.
+All registered attendees of [IEEE VIS](http://ieeevis.org) are encouraged to attend the workshop.
 In order to present a paper, it is necessary to have your paper accepted.

 Papers
 ------